Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: System Model

 \subsubsection{Multi-Layer Dirty Paper Coded Rate-Splitting (M-DPCRS)}

-To further exploit a larger achievable rate region for MISO BC with partial CSIT, we incorporate the generalized RSMA framework proposed in \cite{mao2017rate} with DPC and propose a novel transmission scheme, namely, ``\textit{Multi-layer Dirty Paper Coded RS (M-DPCRS)}".
-We claim that the proposed M-DPCRS achieves the best-known achievable rate so far in the $K$-user MISO BC with partial CSIT.
+To further exploit a larger rate region for MISO BC with partial CSIT, we incorporate the generalized RSMA framework proposed in \cite{mao2017rate} with DPC and propose a novel transmission scheme, namely, ``\textit{Multi-layer Dirty Paper Coded RS (M-DPCRS)}".
+We claim that the proposed M-DPCRS has a larger rate region than DPC and other linearly precoded schemes in MISO BC with partial CSIT.